RCPCH EQIP privacy notice

 We may share information with suppliers where necessary to organise the event, such as booking accommodation where necessary or organising catering.
 We may also share your contact details with the QI trainer, where necessary for them to be able to follow up with you about any complex queries.

 As part of the application process we also request team profile pictures to support networking throughout the duration of the programme and used to create digital team profiles on the EQIP website.
 This will be shared with other delegates.
 Please contact us if you do not want your photograph included.

 We may share your information with a third party where we are required to disclose the information by law or because we have a regulatory requirement to do so.

 Should any other request be made to share this information, then your consent will be obtained beforehand.
-We will not share any of your personal information with the venue hosting the event.

 If we do publish any data collected from the sessions, we will only publish anonymised data.